 The Guelph Agricultural Sciences Symposium is bringing together several remarkable individuals with diverse perspectives and backgrounds to speak about current trends in plant sciences, such as handling big data, machine learning, and using cutting-edge technology for agricultural uses.

-This event is open to the public.
+This event is open to students, staff, and faculty from the University of Guelph.
 All interested persons are welcome.

-Meet the 2022 Corteva Agricultural Sciences Symposium Organizing Committee
+Meet the 2023 Guelph Agricultural Sciences Symposium Organizing Committee

-The Corteva Agriculture Sciences Symposium is organized by the University of Guelph graduate students from the departments of the Ontario Agricultural College.
+The Guelph Agriculture Sciences Symposium is organized by University of Guelph graduate students from the departments of the Ontario Agricultural College.